CSCfi/csc-user-guide/docs/support/tutorials/env-guide/packing-and-compression-tools.md

 The above command produces a compressed file named as *data.txt.zst.*
 For larger datafiles you can speed up the compression by using multiple computing cores (threads).
-The number of threads is defined with option *-T.* In the login nodes of Taito it is recommended that you use just one thread that is the defult setting, but for example in taito-shell you can use four threads:
+The number of threads is defined with option *-T.* In the login nodes of Puhti it is recommended that you use just one thread that is the defult setting, but for example in puhti-shell you can use four threads:

     zstdmt -T 4 data.txt